Take Action

 Scope of Work:

-Oversees expenditures; provides oversight to the Executive Director on the budget; recommends budget to Board of Directors for approval; oversees financial, investment, audit processes, and internal controls of UWFH; reviews all financial statements; reviews all investments.
+Oversee expenditures; provide oversight to the Executive Director on the budget; recommends budget to Board of Directors for approval; oversees financial, investment, audit processes, and internal controls of UWFH; reviews all financial statements; reviews all investments.

 Chaired by the Treasurer.
 Option to have Co-Chair at Treasurer’s and Executive Director’s discretion.